turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ```
 When we write tests we should write code at the same layer of the application that the test is running.
 At this point it's common for students to jump to the controller and start the refactor there.
 This approach tends to lead to code that is difficult to pull together, maintain, and reuse.

-We will let our tests drive us and write the code we wish existed at the view layer.
+We will let our feature test drive us and write the code we wish existed at the view layer.

 ### Declarative Programming